 Urban Action Lab

-Bridging the academic and professional worlds
+Bridging the Academic and Professional Worlds

 Urban Action Lab is a course that challenges students to take on real challenges within the greater Boston community.
 Partnering with community-based organizations and government, this experiential learning course guides students as they act as consultants, solving real-world problems through research, analysis, and collaboration.
 It's a capstone experience offered in the Fall and Spring semesters and requires permission to enroll.

 Working with the Lincoln Land Institute, the Urban Action Lab analyzed commuter rail lines in eastern Massachusetts.
 Addressing the regional housing shortage, the lab identified areas close to rail stations that could provide badly needed additional housing for the region, while also providing walkable access to sustainable rail transit into the urban core.